-Graduate Studies Approval
+× Graduate Studies Approval

-Your thesis/dissertation must be approved by Graduate Studies before the posed deadlines in order to be eligible to graduate.
+Your thesis/dissertation must be approved by Graduate Studies before the posted deadlines in order to be eligible to graduate.

-Final signature from Graduate Studies

-Our Office will obtain Dr. Stephens' signature for you, and we will insert the fully-signed version into your paper in ProQuest.
+Final signature from Graduate Studies Our Office will obtain Dr. Stephens' signature for you, so don't worry about that!